koichi-szk/gdd_test/README.md

 ## Overview

-This repo contains test tools for global deadlock detection of of PG12 and later.
+This repo contains test tools for global deadlock detection of of PG13 and later.

 Author: Koichi Suzuki

-Organization: 2ndQuadrant Ltd.,
+Organization: EnteririseDB

-Copyright (c) 2020 2ndQuadrant Ltd.,
+Copyright (c) 2021 EnterpriseDB

 ## Important directory